All American Boys: South Carolina

 In South Carolina, police have spoken out against the teaching of All American Boys in a Wando High School English class.
 The novel was one of eight choices for summer reading for incoming freshmen.
 Police argued that the novel teaches children to not trust police officers or law enforcement in general.
 The law enforcement union argued that students reading the novel at Wando are at an age where the majority of them have not had experiences with law enforcement, and are therefore very impressionable on the subject.
 The school librarian fought for the book to continue being taught, and criticized police in the area for not being open to having difficult discussions with students.
-The National Coalition Against Censorship wrote to the principal, urging them not to remove the book from Wando High School’s curriculum.
+The National Coalition Against Censorship wrote to the principal, urging them not to remove the book from Wando High School's curriculum.
 In response, Principal Dr. Sherry Eppelsheimer of Wando High School agreed to reconsider the decision on banning All American Boys.

 Cornelius, North Carolina

 Two parents, one of whom a police officer with children at Bailey Middle School in Cornelius, North Carolina, challenged All American Boys.
 Police officers, faculty members, and community members were all involved in the review process, with the school inviting officers to attend classes in which the novel was taught.
-After the review process, Board members decided in September 2019 to keep the book as a part of the eighth-grade curriculum.
-Board members and leaders stated that the novel has the ability to open student's minds to social justice issues and contemporary issues they face.
+After the review process, board members decided in September 2019 to keep the book as a part of the eighth-grade curriculum.
+Board members and leaders stated that the novel has the ability to open students' minds to social justice issues and contemporary issues they face.